Papal Navy: French Revolutionary and Napoleonic Wars

+19th century and disbandment

 Pontifical ships were protected by international treaty in 1819, but the navy only slowly recovered from the seizure of its vessels during the Napoleonic Wars.
 One was captured by Muslim pirates in 1826, but following a show of force by two frigates and a sloop-of-war from Piedmont under Captain Arnous, the Bey of Tripoli freed the ship with 10,600 francs compensation.

-By 1823, the navy comprised the 12-gun schooner San Pietro, a cutter, a felucca, and a pinnace.
-Another twelve patrol boats armed with mortars performed coast guard duties in two squadrons, eight vessels in the Adriatic Sea and four in the Tyrrhenian.
-Lt.
-Col. Alessandro Cialdi directed an expedition to Egypt and then led three British steamers to Rome for navigation on the Tiber.
+By 1823, the navy comprised the newly-built 12-gun schooner San Pietro, a cutter, a felucca, and a pinnace.
+Leo XII acquired a small fleet of raiders and luggers, which were converted by the Finance Guard into twelve patrol boats armed with twin mortars to perform coast guard duties in two squadrons, eight vessels in the Adriatic Sea and four in the Tyrrhenian.
+In 1840, Lt.
+Col. Alessandro Cialdi directed an expedition to Egypt to retrieve several alabaster monoliths - gifts from Muhammad Ali of Egypt to the pope.
+A Papal squadron - tartanes San Pietro and San Paolo and the mistico Fedelta - sailed across the Mediterranean, up the Nile, and back to Civitavecchia.
+On their return in 1841, they were welcomed by Pope Gregory XVI, who expressed interest in reviving the withered Papal Navy.
+In 1842, this expansion began with the launches of the 12-gun brigs San Gregorio and San Pietro e San Paolo.
+That same year, Cialdi led three British steamers (Archimede, Papin, and Blasco de Garay, purchased for the Papal Navy) to Rome for navigation on the Tiber; these were the first ships to navigate France from the Atlantic to the Mediterranean, and the first steamships purchased by an Italian state.
 A fourth steamer, the Roma, participated during the unrest of 1848, opposing the Austrian siege of Ancona.
+A fifth steamer, the San Paolo, would eventually be added, and at the time of its capture in 1860 became the Sardinian (and later, Italian) Navy's first steam-powered ship (the three steamers Giuseppe Garibaldi used in his Expedition were all merchant ships his supporters had rented, and the Archimedes was also a civilian merchant ship).
 In 1856, the separate Navy (Marina da Guerra), Finance Navy (Marina di Finanza), and Tiber Navy (Marina del Tevere) administrations were combined into the Pontifical Navy (Marina Pontificia).

 As part of his break from the diplomatic policies of Pope Pius IX, Leo XIII sold off the last ship in the Papal Navy, the corvette Immacolata Concezione, during his first year in office.
 As the papacy had already been confined to Vatican City following the capture of Rome, it had been docked at Toulon, France.
 Its flag and a scale model of the vessel are in the Vatican Historical Museum in the Lateran Palace, Rome.